 Angels were created by God.
 They are spirits with no bodies, and they have understanding and free will (cf. Baltimore Catechism).

 “…With their whole beings the angels are servants and messengers of God.
 Because they ‘always behold the face of my Father who is in heaven’ (Mt.
 18:10), they are the ‘mighty ones who do his word, hearkening to the voice of his word’ (Ps.
-103:20)” (Catechism of the Catholic Church, 329).
+103:20)” (, 329).

 “From its beginning until death, human life is surrounded by their [the angels’] watchful care and intercession.
 Beside each believer stands an angel as protector and shepherd leading him to life …” (CCC, 336).

 The baptized definitely have guardian angels.
 But “according to the general teaching of the theologians … not only every baptized person, but every human being, including unbelievers, has his own special guardian angel …” (Ludwig Ott, Fundamentals of Catholic Dogma).

 “Be alert in your every action as one should be who is accompanied by angels in all your ways, for that mission has been enjoined upon them.
 In whatever lodging, in whatever nook or corner you may find yourself, cherish a reverence for your guardian angel.
 In his presence do not dare to do anything you would not do in mine.
 Or do you doubt his presence because you do not see him?
 Would it really help if you did hear him, or touch him, or smell him?
 Remember, there are realities whose existence has not been proven by mere sight.